 You will quickly recognize this method in the recipe.
 When you see egg whites twice in the recipe – it is Italian meringue method!

 Italian meringue method includes mixing sifted almond flour and powdered sugar with liquid egg whites into a thick paste.
 From the other ingredients – second amount of egg whites and granulated sugar you make Italian meringue.
 Fold meringue into the paste and you have just made macaron batter.
+You can check my mango and white chocolate colorful macarons to see this technique.

 Swiss Meringue Method